The COVID baby boom is looking more like a baby bust

 "We don't know if it's the beginning of a bigger decline over the whole next year or if it's just a shock from March," Cohen said.
 "But I'm more inclined based on history to think that all of next year is going to be very much down for births."

-In June, the Brookings Institution speculated the pandemic would lead to 300,000 to 500,000 fewers births in 2021, citing "tremendous economic loss, uncertainty, and insecurity."
-The think tank later revised the forecast to 300,000 due to "a labor market that improved somewhat more quickly than we anticipated" but noted that new issues like widespread school and day care closures, could also lead to fewer births as well.
+In June, the Brookings Institution speculated the pandemic would lead to 300,000 to 500,000 fewer births in 2021, citing "tremendous economic loss, uncertainty, and insecurity."
+The think tank later revised the forecast to 300,000 due to "a labor market that improved somewhat more quickly than we anticipated" but noted that new issues like widespread school and day care closures could also lead to fewer births.

-Among the 31 states that had annual data available, there were about 95,000 fewer births in 2020 compared to the year prior, a roughly 4.4% decline, according to data compiled by CBS News.
-Every state reported a drop with the exception of New Hampshire, which reported four additional births in 2020 than in 2019.
+Among the 32 states that had annual data available, there were about 95,000 fewer births in 2020 compared to the year prior, a roughly 4.4% decline, according to data compiled by CBS News.
+Every state reported a drop with the exception of New Hampshire, which reported four additional births in 2020 compared to 2019.

 The initial data is in line with a survey conducted early in the pandemic by the Guttmacher Institute, a reproductive health research group.
 The survey, published in May, found that about a third of women said they were delaying pregnancy or wanted fewer children because of the pandemic.

-Note: Update: This article has been updated with additional states reporting recent birth data.